Madhuresh-Fichadiya/BTech-Sem-6/Lab_03 - Count Preparation - Part 1.md

 ---

 ## Testing the Changes
-1. Run the updated stored procedure in SQL Server to verify the results include the CityCount column.
+1. Run the updated stored procedure in SQL Server to verify the results include the StateCount column.
-2. Test the API endpoint that retrieves cities and ensure the CityCount is correctly populated in the response.
+2. Test the API endpoint that retrieves cities and ensure the StateCount is correctly populated in the response.
 3. Verify that the changes work with the frontend or any consumer of the API.

 ---